MorganMcmillan/Pintity/README.md

 # Features

-- Bitset component indexes, allowing for up to 32 components per world
+- Bitset component indexes, allowing for up to 32 components
 - Fast archetype SOA storage
-- Queries that can automatically be updated
+- Extremely fast queries that can be updated automatically
-- Automatic systems
+- Automatic systems that iterate multiple entities
-- Prefabs
+- Prefabs for easy spawning of entities

 # Usage